 4) The soft toss drill only requires a bat, some baseballs, a fence and an optional plastic bucket or two.
 (One for sitting on and one for holding the baseballs)

 I know several baseball people, including my son and I, who have a setup in the garage with thick carpeting fastened to the wall of the garage and that acts as a fence.
 You can then soft toss any time of the day or night.
 It can be ten degrees outside or even raining or snowing.
 You can still get your baseball swings in.
-Regulation balls are not necessary and you really should use a softer type of ball for safety and to practice damage control no matter where you are soft tossing.
+Regulation balls are not necessary and you can use a softer type of ball to practice damage control in your garage or even in your back yard if you opt to soft toss there.
+(And you will remain on good terms with your neighbors if a batted ball should go over the fence and hit them or their house!)
 If using non regulation baseballs, you will not detract from the benefits of the soft toss drill at all, as the swing is the same no matter what type of ball is being used for the drill.
 Many players, coaches and parents use this drill incorrectly.
 There are many variations and I’ve tried lots of them.

 My Favorite Method

 1) You can either squat down or sit about 12 feet from a hitter who is about 8 to 10 feet in front of a high fence.

 2) Be very careful.
 Make sure to avoid areas of the fence that have posts or the batted ball may come right back at the hitter.
 Make sure the fence you are hitting into is high enough!
 The person doing the “soft tossing” should make sure to be in a very safe position so they don’t get hit by the batted ball.